 Please email Dostum Khan (email@example.com) to request reading materials for each session.

-Sisters Speak is SFU MSA’s newly introduced series of sessions aimed at educating, empowering and connecting Muslim women.
-Sister’s Speak has been SFU MSA’s one of the most successful regular events.
+Sisters Speak a series aimed at educating, empowering and connecting Muslim women.
+Sister’s Speak has been one of SFU MSA’s most successful regular events.
 In terms of topics, the sessions conducted have been on range of subjects: domestic violence, mental health issues, women in Islam, and entrepreneurship.

 Stay posted for time and room info.